William Hazlitt: Last years

 Such respites from pain did not last, though news of The Three Glorious Days that drove the Bourbons from France in July raised his spirits.
 A few visitors cheered these days, but, toward the end, he was frequently too sick to see any of them.
 By September 1830, Hazlitt was confined to his bed, with his son in attendance, his pain so acute that his doctor kept him drugged on opium much of the time.
 His last few days were spent in delirium, obsessed with some woman, which in later years gave rise to speculation: was it Sarah Walker?
 Or was it, as biographer Stanley Jones believes, more likely to have been a woman he had met more recently at the theatre?
 Finally, with his son and a few others in attendance, he died on 18 September.
 His last words were reported to have been "Well, I've had a happy life".

-William Hazlitt was buried in the churchyard of St Anne's Church, Soho in London on 23 September 1830, with only his son William, Charles Lamb, P.G.
-Patmore, and possibly a few other friends in attendance.
+Hazlitt was buried in the churchyard of St Anne's Church, Soho in London on 23 September 1830, with only his son William, Charles Lamb, P. G. Patmore, and possibly a few other friends in attendance.